olafurpg/migrate4s/docs/rules/RemoveUnused.md

 - Enable the Scala compiler option `-Ywarn-unused`.
 In sbt, this is done with `scalacOptions += "-Ywarn-unused"`.
-- Disable `-Xfatal-warnings`.
+- Disable `-Xfatal-warnings` if you have it enabled.
 This is required so the compiler warnings do not fail the build before running Scalafix.
   Unfortunately, it's not possible exclude unused imports from -Xfatal-warnings.

 ## Examples